Avoiding Headovers:

 Objects/Surfaces to Avoid Cycling Over:

 The difficulty as a beginner is that you don’t know what the tipping-point is, or what is enough of an obstruction to interfere with the large front wheel and cause a headover.
-The general rule to observe is to cycle your PF only over flat ground and avoid any and all obstructions.
-But if you can’t cycle around a ropey obstruction, you must dismount and walk the PF around it.
+So the general rule to observe riding your PF is to only cycle over flat ground and avoid any and all obstructions & potholes.
+But if you can’t cycle around an obstruction, then you must dismount and walk the PF around it.

 – Curbs/kerbs or any other raised sharp ledge.